 Break-even point analysis is a very important tool for any sort of business.
-Here, I will show 3 effective methods to calculate break-even point in Excel.
+Here, I will show you how to calculate break-even points in Excel with 3 effective methods.

 The break-even point is the calculation of product units to be sold for a specific unit price or calculating the selling price for a specific unit of product in order to make no profit or loss.
 The main purpose of this analysis is to find the marginal condition of any business.
 For calculating the break-even point we need: